zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 ## 1.1 Problem Description

 This algorithm set originated from an engineering problem: removing duplicate elements from a given dataset.
 This problem is very important for processing or preprocessing various types of raw data.
-Duplicate elements undermine the data quality, distort the analysis results, and thus mislead technical or business decisions.
+In many cases, duplicate elements undermine the data quality, distort the analysis results, and thus mislead technical or business decisions.
 Here is a simple example to demonstrate the problem:

 Given an array: `{10, 38895, 775, *10*, *38895*, 77899023, 892, *38895*}`